Balthazar33/opinionated-rn-template/README.md

 ```

 ## 🐛Error boundary
-This template has an error boundary configured to catch JavaScript run-time errors and display a fallback UI to minimize app crashes.\
+This template has an error boundary configured to intercept JavaScript run-time errors and display a fallback UI to minimize app crashes.\
 Package used: [`react-native-error-boundary`](https://www.npmjs.com/package/react-native-error-boundary)\
 Learn more about error boundaries [here](https://react.dev/reference/react/Component#catching-rendering-errors-with-an-error-boundary).